 A Free Appropriate Public Education must be available to all children with disabilities Cascade Virtual Academy (CVA) strives to identify, locate, and evaluate all enrolled children who may have disabilities as defined by Section 504 of the Rehabilitation Act or by the Individuals with Disabilities Education Act (IDEA).
 Section 504 defines a student with a disability as any student who has a physical or mental impairment that substantially limits one or more major life activities.
 Disability, as stated in IDEA, includes such conditions as hearing, visual, speech, or language impairment, specific learning disability, emotional disturbance, cognitive disability, other health or physical impairment, autism, and traumatic brain injury.
 The process of identifying, locating, and evaluating these children is referred to as Child Find.

-Parent/Guardian permission and involvement is a vital piece in the process.
-Once a child has been identified as having a "suspected disability" or identified as having a disability, CVA will ask for information about the child such as:
+Parent/Guardian permission and involvement is a vital pieces in the process.
+Once identified as having a "suspected disability" or identified as having a disability, CVA will ask for information about the child such as:

 How has the suspected disability or identified disability hindered the student's learning?

 What has been done, educationally, to address the student's learning needs?